-Industrial sub-sectors that has been classified at manufacturing industry in TRNC)
+(Industrial sub-sectors that has been classified at manufacturing industry in TRNC)

-- Food, Beverages and Tobacco Industries - Textile, Wearing Apparels, and Leather Industries - Wood, Wood Products and Furniture Industries - Paper, Paper Products, printing and Publishing Industries - 5 Chemicals, Petroleum, Rubber and Plastic Industries - Non-metallic Mineral Products Industries - Basic Metal Industry - Electrical, Fabricated Metal Products and Equipment Industries - Other Manufacturing Industries
+- 1. Food, Beverages and Tobacco Industries - 2.
+Textile, Wearing Apparels, and Leather Industries - 3.
+Wood, Wood Products and Furniture Industries - 4.
+Paper, Paper Products, printing and Publishing Industries - 5.
+Chemicals, Petroleum, Rubber and Plastic Industries - 6.
+Non-metallic Mineral Products Industries - 7.
+Basic Metal Industry - 8.
+Electrical, Fabricated Metal Products and Equipment Industries - 9.
+Other Manufacturing Industries

-3. History of Manufacturing Industry at TRNC in Brief
+2.3.
+History of Manufacturing Industry at TRNC in Brief

-Until 1960's manufacturing was almost unknown and impossible field the Turkish Cypriot people.
-The Turkish Cypriots had no availability and suitable ditions for manufacturing investments.
-Due to that time, no capital accumulation, transportation facilities, no incentives, and in general, can be said no investment mate were present.
-In fact, only primitive manufacturing activities started at 1940's among other communities at the Island.
-Because of Turkish Community was only med just enough amount for their survivals from agriculture and trade earning pital accumulations, were belong to other communities.
+Until 1960's manufacturing was almost unknown and impossible field for the Turkish Cypriot people.
+The Turkish Cypriots had no availability and suitable conditions for manufacturing investments.
+Due to that time, no capital accumulation, no transportation facilities, no incentives, and in general, can be said no investment climate were present.
+In fact, only primitive manufacturing activities started at 1940's only among other communities at the Island.
+Because of Turkish Community was only earned just enough amount for their survivals from agriculture and trade earning capital accumulations, were belong to other communities.

-During the period of 1960-1974, Greek Community used the overnment opportunities, foreign aids and loans and technical assistance, and ceeded to upgraded made innovation of their manufacturing industries.
-But Turkish munity was neglected and considered as secondary position in this development forts period.
-So, the gap between two communities enlarged against Turkish munity.
-By 1974, Turkish Community owned only small weak industrial terprises such as food, wearing apparel, and metal industries, that was incomparable developed Greek's industry.
+During the period of 1960-1974, Greek Community used the government opportunities, foreign aids and loans and technical assistance, and succeeded to upgraded made innovation of their manufacturing industries.
+But Turkish Community was neglected and considered as secondary position in this development efforts period.
+So, the gap between two communities enlarged against Turkish Community.
+By 1974, Turkish Community owned only small weak industrial enterprises such as food, wearing apparel, and metal industries, that was incomparable by developed Greek's industry.

-According to the "Turkish Cypriots Industrial Activities Research out by the Cyprus Government in 1970 revealed that:
+According to the "Turkish Cypriots Industrial Activities Research Report " conveyed at 1970; the ratio of Turkish industrial production in total industrial production of Cyprus was only 2%.
+Also, "An Industrial Production Research" carried out by the Cyprus Government in 1970 revealed that:

-Report "conveyed at 1970; the ratio of Turkish industrial production in total industrial